-PanCancer Atlas BigQuery Data¶
+Pan-Cancer Atlas BigQuery Data¶

-The availability of Pan-Cancer Atlas data in BigQuery enables easy integration of this resource with other public datasets in BigQuery, including other open-access datasets made available by the ISB-CGC (see this and that for more details on other publicly accessible BigQuery datasets).
+The availability of Pan-Cancer Atlas data in BigQuery enables easy integration of this resource with other public data sets in BigQuery, including other open-access datasets made available by the ISB-CGC (see this and that for more details on other publicly accessible BigQuery data sets).

-Adding the PanCancer Atlas tables to your workspace¶
+Adding the Pan-Cancer Atlas tables to your workspace¶

-need to know the name of the GCP project that owns the dataset(s).
+To add public BigQuery data sets and tables to your “view” in the Google BigQuery Console you need to know the name of the GCP project that owns the dataset(s).

 To add the publicly accessible ISB-CGC datasets (project name:

 isb-cgc) which includes the Pan-Cancer Atlas data set ( dataset name: